Dubbo Proof of Concept

-DCOs play an important role in building the capacity of staff in each school in the Rural Access Gap program, sharing useful resources and providing one-on-one mentoring to colleagues.
+DCOs played an important role in building the capacity of staff in each school in the Rural Access Gap program, sharing useful resources and providing one-on-one mentoring to colleagues.

-They will also form a sustainable community of practice by capturing and sharing examples of strong classroom practice and pedagogies with other DCOs.
+They also formed a sustainable community of practice by capturing and sharing examples of strong classroom practice and pedagogies with other DCOs.

 Guidance by the Digital Support Team

-The Digital Support Team (DST) provides needs-based support to schools at all stages of digital maturity, and tailored assistance to make the most of the digital opportunities available to them.
+The Digital Support Team (DST) provided needs-based support to schools at all stages of digital maturity, and tailored assistance to make the most of the digital opportunities available to them.

-The DST provides training, guidance and direct assistance to teachers to help them select and integrate the digital tools and resources that best suit their teaching strategies.
+The DST provided training, guidance and direct assistance to teachers to help them select and integrate the digital tools and resources that best suit their teaching strategies.